 The impressive facade of Dunster Castle

-If you fancy something a little more steamy, then the glasshouses at the Botanical Gardens in Bristol might be right up your street (or garden path…).
+If you fancy something a little more steamy, then the glasshouses at the Botanical Gardens in Bristol should be right up your street (or garden path…).
 There are another 9 acres of botanical gardens to enjoy in the city of Bath.
 These gardens include a replica Roman Temple which was shown in the British Empire Exhibition at Wembley in 1924.

 Pic: Nick James

-PLANTS AND SCULPTURES
+PLANTS AND SCULPTURES in somerset gardens

 The gardens at Hauser & Wirth in Bruton

 The Walled Garden in Mells is also well worth a visit.
-These small gardens contain a great little cafe and a plant nursery, so if a particular plant takes your fancy you may be able to buy it.
+These small gardens contain a cafe and a plant nursery, so if a particular plant takes your fancy you may be able to buy it.
 Mells is a beautiful village and well worth exploring.

 The Walled Garden in Mells